What Is a Robot Hand? The Ultimate Guide for 2026

 Robot Hand vs. Gripper: What's the Difference?

-It’s easy to confuse a robot hand with a gripper, but they serve very different purposes.
-A gripper is typically a much simpler device, often with just two or three fingers.
-It’s designed for a specific, repetitive task, like picking up an object from one spot and placing it in another.
-You’ll see grippers all over factory floors, where they perform the same motion thousands of times a day.
+A gripper is typically much simpler, designed to pick up an object from one spot and place it in another.
+You'll see grippers all over factory floors, where they perform the same motion thousands of times a day.

 A robot hand, on the other hand, is all about dexterity and versatility.
 It's designed to perform a wide variety of tasks, much like a human hand.
 While a gripper is perfect for a single job in industrial manufacturing, a robot hand is built for complex, dynamic environments where adaptability is key.